Kawkawa Lake

 Kawkawa Lake is a lake located 2.5 km east of Hope, British Columbia.
-Kawkawa is also the name for the neighbourhood in Hope surrounding Kawkawa Lake.
+Kawkawa is also the name of the neighbourhood in Hope surrounding Kawkawa Lake.

-The lake is home to many species of fish, but it is best known for its large kokanee (land-locked salmon), which can reach up to 3+ lbs in weight.
+The lake is home to many species of fish, but is best known for large kokanee (land-locked salmon), which can reach up to 3+ lbs in weight.

-Kawkawa Lake Park is situated on the lake and has amenities such as: toilets, swimming beach, grassy play area, park benches with picnic tables and a small dock that has a concrete boat launch.
+Kawkawa Lake Park on the lake has a swimming beach, a grassy play area, and amenities such.as toilets and park benches, picnic tables and a small dock with a concrete boat launch.

-There was also a privately operated resort and campground on the lake's shore.
-This was shut down in 2019, where boats are also welcome.
-Water sports around the lake include: skiing, wake boarding, tubing, jet skiing, as well as dune buggy rentals.
+A privately operated resort and campground on the lake's shore was shut down in 2019.
+Water sports around the lake include: skiing, wake boarding, tubing, and jet skiing.
+Visitors can hike through the nearby Othello Tunnels.

-Another activity for visitors is hiking through the nearby Othello Tunnels, located only 15 minutes from the town of Hope.

-The Kawkawa Lake Indian Reserve No. 16 is located on the southeastern shore of the lake, and is one of the reserves under the administration of the Hope-area Union Bar First Nation.
+Kawkawa Lake Indian Reserve No. 16 is located on the southeastern shore of the lake, and is administered by the Hope-area Union Bar First Nation.